-In my final year I visited New York and was captivated by the dominant and expressive architecture, the grid like structures of buildings, windows and the city layout, which satisfied my unique and immense like for order and repetition.
+In my final year I visited New York and was captivated by the dominant and expressive architecture, the grid like structures of buildings, windows and the city layout, which satisfied my love of order and repetition.

-Over time, my work has developed with new inspirations, such as typography, vintage stationary and graphic design, but always still retaining an aspect of the geometric, clean lines and form, with the introduction of textured services, gold plating and found objects, creating space for a new narrative to begin.
+Over time, my work has developed with new inspirations, such as typography, vintage stationary and graphic design, but always still retaining an aspect of the geometric, clean lines and form, with the introduction of textured surfaces, gold vermeil and gemstones, many with natural inclusions which make pieces unique and full of character

 It is a short commute to my lovely little workshop situated on the side of the Malvern Hills.
 This is my little haven, my sanctuary and I love it.